kyle-dyson/SpaceCoastChess/README.md

 # SpaceCoastChess
-Space Coast Chess Foundation website built with Quarto.
+This repository contains code for the Space Coast Chess Foundation's website, built with Quarto.